hugoledoux/mywebsite/index.md

 For my research, I am particularly interested in combining the fields of GIS and computational geometry.
 Put simply, I often try to solve geographical problems---either in 2D or in 3D---by first decomposing the world into triangles/tetrahedra or into another tessellation such as the Voronoi diagram.
 My work involves developing topological data structures to store these tessellations, and designing algorithms to analyse and extract information from the datasets.
-I strongly believe in implementing my research ideas, the source code of my projects is freely available under open-source licences (on [GitHub](https://github.com/tudelft3d)).
+I strongly believe in implementing my research ideas, the source code of my projects is freely available under open-source licences ([overview of my project)]({{ site.baseurl }}/software)).

-I am currently working, among others, on storing efficiently 3D city models with [CityJSON](https://www.cityjson.org), on the [storage and the analysis of massive TINs](http://www.3d4em.nl), the [validation and the automatic repair of polygons and polyhedra as found in GIS](http://geovalidation.bk.tudelft.nl), the [higher-dimensional modelling of geographical information](http://3dgeoinfo.bk.tudelft.nl/projects/umnd/) (ie 4D+), and the [integration of IFC and 3D GIS](https://3d.bk.tudelft.nl/projects/geobim/).
+I am currently working, among others, on storing efficiently 3D city models with [CityJSON](https://www.cityjson.org), on the [storage and the analysis of massive TINs](http://www.3d4em.nl), the [validation and the automatic repair of polygons and polyhedra as found in GIS](http://geovalidation.bk.tudelft.nl), the semantic classification of textures meshes, and the [higher-dimensional modelling of geographical information](http://3dgeoinfo.bk.tudelft.nl/projects/umnd/) (ie 4D+).

-Teaching-wise, I am the responsible lecturer for the course *Digital terrain modelling* ([course is open](https://3d.bk.tudelft.nl/courses/geo1015/)) in the [MSc Geomatics programme](http://geomatics.tudelft.nl) at TU Delft.
+Teaching-wise, I am the in the courses [*Digital terrain modelling*]((https://3d.bk.tudelft.nl/courses/geo1015/) and [*3D modelling of the built environments*]((https://3d.bk.tudelft.nl/courses/geo1004/) (both courses are open, with YouTube videos and a book) in the [MSc Geomatics programme](http://geomatics.tudelft.nl) at TU Delft.
 For some years already, I've been using only free and open-source software for the labs, eg [QGIS](http://www.qgis.org/), [rasterio](https://github.com/mapbox/rasterio), [Shapely](https://github.com/Toblerity/Shapely), etc.

 - - -